demczenko/Components/README.md

 ## Class with padding can be applied only for td or table
   Unless you change display property for tag.
+   But, if you apply padding for table tag, be shure that on Outlook older version it will render as you expected.
+   Check [Figma file](https://www.figma.com/file/UxCIKxIAe1VRXjWivWkRFK/HTML-EMAILS-STYLES-AND-RESTRICTIONS?type=design&node-id=0-1&mode=design&t=EJtLwyfWK4maaroO-0) to figure out with Outlook bugs

 ## What is complex component?
 Component this is code that contains other small components.